purelb/purelb/website/content/how_it_works/overview/_index.md

 Kubernetes supports Dual Stack by default, so IPv4, IPv6, or both are configured in the ServiceGroup.
 The Allocator allocates addresses from the requested address families.

 ### Local Addresses
 Each Linux host is connected to a network and therefore has a CIDR address.
-A Local address is any address in the host's subnet.
+Addresses in the host's CIDR subnet are considered ["local addresses"](../localint).

 > _For example: let's say that a host's CIDR address is 192.168.100.10/24.
 If a ServiceGroup used a pool of 192.168.100.200-192.168.100.250 from the same subnet (192.168.100.0/24), then addresses from that ServiceGroup would be considered local._

-The LBNodeAgent identifies the interface with that subnet, elects a single node on that subnet, and then adds the LoadBalancer address to the physical interface on that node.
+The LBNodeAgent identifies the interface with that subnet, [elects](../localint#memberlist) a single node on that subnet, and then adds the LoadBalancer address to the physical interface on that node.

 ### Virtual Addresses
-PureLB can use "virtual addresses", which are addresses that are not currently in use by the cluster.
+PureLB can use ["virtual addresses"](../virtint), which are addresses that are not currently in use by the cluster.
 When the LBNodeAgent processes a Service with a virtual address, it adds that address to a virtual interface called `kube-lb0`.
-This interface is used in conjunction with routing software to advertise routes to the address.
-Any routing protocol or topology can be used based on the routing software's capabilities.
+This interface is used with [routing software](../routers) to advertise routes to the address.
+Any routing protocol or topology can be used depending on the routing software's capabilities.

 LBNodeAgent adds IP addresses to either a _local physical interface_ or a _virtual interface_.
 It's easy to see which addresses are allocated to which interfaces; that information is added to the LoadBalancer and can be viewed on the host using standard Linux iproute2 tools.